Ring of Fire ADHD: A Quick Guide to Understanding the Curious and Intense ADHD Subtype

 [ADHD Subtypes] A little bit on ADHD subtypes

-Before we fully dive into the subject matter, let’s spend a hot minute talking why there are ADHD subtypes in the first place
+Before we fully dive into the subject matter, let’s spend a hot minute talking about why there are ADHD subtypes in the first place.

 This classification not only provides a valuable framework for understanding the diversity of ADHD but is also crucial for doctors to figure out the needed treatment for their patients, as each type needs a different approach.